joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 ravenhill.org
 ```

-Each field’s HTML (links, permissions, etc.) is preserved.
+Each field's HTML (links, permissions, etc.) is preserved.

 ---